-In British ruled India, an army officer lost his daugher when she was a child.
-Now after a very long time he is about to find her.
-But she falls in love with a native Indian, who was also a freedom fighter.
+In British ruled India, an Army Officer lost his daughter, when she was a child.
+Now after a long time, he is about to find her.
+But, she falls in love with a native Indian, who was also a freedom fighter.

 The scene is India in the middle of the 19th century.
 Deep in the impenetrable forests of the Dark Jungle, the palace of the Maharajah of Rangnagar is raided by robbers who want to steal his legendary treasure.
 A battle takes place in which almost all the family and all the servants and soldiers lose their lives.
-There are only three survivors: Prince Tremal Naik, the Maharajah's little son, Gita, his nurse, and the bold warrior Kammamuri.
+There are only four survivors: Prince Tremal Naik, the Maharajah's little son, Gita, his nurse, Sonali, her little daughter and the bold warrior Kammamuri.
 Kammamuri takes it upon himself to look after the child.
 He takes him to live in a fisherman's hut by the river and brings him up to become a peace-loving young man who makes the mysterious world of the jungle his home.
+He even has Darma, a tiger, as his friend.
 For a long time Tremal Naik, unaware of the terrible fate his family has suffered, believes Kammamuri to be his father.
-At the same time, in Aurangpore, Ada, the little fair-haired daughter of the British Colonel Corishant, is kidnapped, disappearing without trace.
-Her despairing father does not suspect that Mohan Singh, the ...
-Written by
+At the same time, in Aurangpore, Ada, the little fair-haired daughter of the British Colonel Corishant, is kidnapped, disappearing without trace....

 This is actually a rather interesting miniseries.
 I saw it when i was 8-10 years old and re-watched it many times. what keeps you hooked is really the atmosphere, the details, the lovable characters and the subplots.